fgassert/split_donuts/README.md

 1. For each feature in a collection
 2. If it is a multipolygon split it into separate polygons
 3. For each polygon, check if it has any interior rings (holes)
-3. Pick a point the hole.
-Get the left half and right half of the polygon.
+3. Pick a point in the hole.
+Return the left half and right half of the polygon.
 4. For each resulting polygon recursively check for holes
 5. Return the resulting polygons